Plumber terms every Homeowner should know

 This is a type of toilet that has been built to help save water.

-This system uses video in order to record the condition of drains and pipes.
+This system uses video to record the condition of drains and pipes.
 In turn, this allows plumbers to know the best solution to a plumbing problem.

 This refers to safe and clean water that is fit for human consumption.